sysgears/domain-schema/packages/formik/README.md

   ```

 ### Customizing Validation Messages
-To set default messages to be used by all DomainReactForms instances use ``` setValidationMessages ``` function and pass on object with key as name of validator and value
-as message:
+Validation error messages can be overridden by defining messages in one place as a single
+object and passing it to the ``` setValidationMessages ``` function.
+In that object the ``keys`` are validator names and values can be either strings or functions, as follows:
+- Values are strings:
 ```js
     DomainReactForms.setValidationMessages({
       required: 'This field is required',
       phoneNumber: 'Error!
 Not a phone number!'
     });
 ```
-or as callback function:
+- Values are callback functions:
 ```js
     DomainReactForms.setValidationMessages({
       required: ({field}) => {